kdmukai/hydro-gift-card/README.md

 The funds are held in escrow in the `HydroGiftCard` smart contract until they are either redeemed or refunded.

 The typical use case would have the customer then gift the `GiftCard` to another user.
 The recipient must have an identity and upon transfer would be entered as the new `GiftCard.customer` EIN.
-This transfer can only be authorized by the current `GiftCard.customer` via a signed permission statement from an address associated with the customer's EIN.
+This transfer can only be authorized by the current `GiftCard.customer` via a signed permission statement from the customer's ClientRaindrop address.

 The recipient can then redeem the `GiftCard` by spending it at the vendor.
-Redemption also requires a signed permission statement from an address associated with the recipient's EIN.
+Redemption also requires a signed permission statement from the recipient's ClientRaindrop address.
 The authorized funds can only be transferred to the vendor.

 The vendor's side of redeeming a `GiftCard` is demonstrated in the `VendorSampleContract`.
 Its `receiveRedeemApproval()` function is analagous to an ERC20's `receiveApproval()`.
 It allows the vendor's smart contract to trigger the funds transfer and then complete whatever business logic it needs to attend to.

 A basic refund mechanism allows vendors to close out their `GiftCards` and transfer the remaining HYDRO balance out of escrow and back to the customer.

+## Testing With Truffle
+- This folder has a suite of tests created through [Truffle](https://github.com/trufflesuite/truffle).
+- To run these tests:
+  - Clone this repo: `git clone https://github.com/kdmukai/hydro-gift-card.git`
+  - Run `npm install`
+  - Build dependencies with `npm run build`
+  - Spin up a development blockchain: `npm run chain`
+  - In another terminal tab, run the test suite: `npm test`